home > changed teachings > 1975

 In the Awake!
 1971 October 8, a timeline was presented with the caption "As we near the end of 6,000 years of human history in the mid-1970's there is the thrilling hope of a grand relief."
 In the timeline the "Millennial reign of Jesus Christ" starts on the six thousandth year.

 "And now, as the year 1975 opens up, some thousands of the anointed remnant, still alive on this earth, look ahead to realizing that joyful prospect.
 The increasing "great crowd" of their sheeplike companions look forward with them to entering the New Order without interruption of life.
 In the New Order Jehovah God will add to the "length of days" of the anointed remnant on earth to the point of satisfying the members thereof.
 It remains to be seen whether they will be yet retained here on earth to see the start of the resurrection of the earthly dead and to meet faithful witnesses of ancient, pre-Christian times.
 They would enjoy that, before being taken off the earthly scene to the heavenly reward with Christ."
 Watchtower 1974 Dec 15 p.766

-The Watchtower publications dwelt extensively on world conditions and how bad they were.
-Many secular quotes were provided to support that the world could not continue, specifically beyond 1975.
-For instance, the Awake!
+The Watchtower publications dwelt extensively on how bad world conditions were, using secular quotes to support that the world could not continue beyond 1975.
+For instance, Awake!
 1968 Oct 8 included the following quote on page 15;

 "… U.S. Secretary of State Dean Acheson said in 1960: "I know enough of what is going on to assure you that, in 15 years from today [or, by 1975], this world is going to be too dangerous to live in."